SourenP/pico_workshop/lesson_plan/day_2.md

         - Add a poison fruit that makes you lose if you catch it
         - Add a capacity to that basket that you need to empty somewhere
         - Draw more sprites and make more sound effects / music
+        - Make the basket fill up when you catch fruit
-        - Come up with your own idea!
+        - Come up with your own ideas!

 - Use resources
     - [nerdyteachers:: FruitDrop Tutorial](https://nerdyteachers.com/Explain/FruitDrop/)